What is a return?

 In the case of a return, we will attempt to retrieve the funds from the fund recipient.
 We will update the status of the transaction so you know which account we are attempting to pull funds from (another reason to use webhooks!).

-If there are insufficient funds in your billing account, we will debit your reserve account.
+If there are insufficient funds in your reserve account, we will debit your billing account.
 You must replenish your reserve account before the next business day if funds fall below the agreed upon reserve amount.

 We reserve the right to charge a $15 fee for ACH returns.
 Additionally, if there is an increased number of returns, we may reevaluate your reserve requirements to cover the increased risk.